nikpau/mmgdynamics/README.md

 ### Calibrate custom vessel

-In order to calibrate a vessel that is not present in the `calibrated_vessels.py` file, you can define a minimal dict with basic information about the vessel and input it into the `get_coef_dict()` function.
-Several empirical formulas will then be used to estimate the relevant hydrodynamic derivatives for your vessel and return back a dict which can be used as an input to the `step()` function.
+In order to calibrate a vessel that is not present in the `calibrated_vessels.py` file, you can define a minimal dict with basic information about the vessel and use `calibrate()` to make it usable in the `step()` function.
+Several empirical formulas will be used to estimate the relevant hydrodynamic derivatives for your vessel and return back a dict which can be used as an input to the `step()` function.

 #### Form of the dict: